Facts for Media

 Assets for Media

 Our development office team is happy to assist you with interviews, campus visits and general inquiries.
-Please contact Joan Schiml, Chief Development Officer, at 937-395-4600 ext.
-114. Due to the nature of our services, Daybreak does not provide photos of or direct access to any Daybreak youth.
+Please contact Travis Rindler, Associate Director of Development, at 937-395-4600 ext.
+805. Due to the nature of our services, Daybreak does not provide photos of or direct access to any Daybreak youth.